symeo-io/symeo-js-template/README.md

 ### Endpoints and Services

-As examples in this project, 3 endpoints can be accessed:
+As examples in this project, 2 endpoints can be accessed:

-- `(GET) /hello-world` : display a simple "Hello World" message.
 - `(GET) /users/:id` : get a user by its id.
 - `(POST) /users` : create a user.